hkpeaks/peaks-consolidation/README.md

 Golang is a simple and beautiful programming language that allows JoinTable to implement ultra-performance streaming.
 For instance, it can process a 67.2GB CSV file and output 91GB.

-According to a performance chart, Peaks demonstrate high efficiency in resource utilization during the processing of billions of rows for JoinTable.
+According to a performance chart, Peaks Consolidation demonstrate high efficiency in resource utilization during the processing of billions of rows for JoinTable.
 You can continue to enjoy YouTube during this intensive processing for less than 5 minutes long.

 Apart from JoinTable, this url https://youtu.be/9nxIDi2t1Bg is a demo video which apply a query statement "Select{1000MillionRows.csv | Ledger(L10…L15,L50…L55,L82…L88) Account(12222…12888,15555…16888) Project(>B28,<B22) ~ Peaks-Filter1000M.csv}" to select 15,110,000 rows from the 1 billion rows file.
 The whole processing time is 124 seconds running on a 3-year-old desktop PC with only 32GB RAM.
 Utilization of memory resources throughout the process is near half.
 Less resource demanding if comparing a JoinTable test.